-A rich and diverse land of vibrant cities, imperial history, perfect weather, breathtaking scenery, towering mountains and limestone islands, Vietnam is one of those rare gems that offers something for everyone.
-We unveil a list of our top 10 things to do on a private Vietnam tour.
+A rich and diverse land of vibrant cities, imperial history, perfect weather, breathtaking scenery, towering mountains and limestone islands, Vietnam visits offer rare gems for everyone.
+Here is a list of our top 10 things to do on a private Vietnam tour.

 The intricate underground maze served as communication routes, food storage facilities and living quarters for the guerrilla fighters.

 One of Vietnam’s most picturesque cities, Sapa is a French colonial hill station nestled in the Tonkinese Alps mountain range separating Vietnam and China.
 With scenic landscapes of rolling hills, gurgling streams and cascading waterfalls, this is the ultimate nature lover’s paradise.
 The region offers great trekking, cycling and motorbike trips, and is inhabited by several ethnic minorities.

 The beautiful capital city of Hanoi offers an enchanting mix of museums, temples and historical sights, not to mention a dizzying array of sumptuous bites at every street corner.
 But don’t miss a chance to watch one of its famous water puppet shows, where puppeteers stand in waist-deep water and manipulate their charges, bringing to life tales of rich traditions passed on through generations.
 It’s a delightfully unique way to learn about the culture and daily life of the locals.